Extract Email Attachment Using AWS

 Steps to create a new rule for the active rule set that copies email sent to a specific email address into a specific S3 bucket

-1. Select the option ‘Create Rule’ under Amazon SES — Rule Sets — View Active Rule Set
+1. Select the ‘Create Rule’ option under Amazon SES — Rule Sets — View Active Rule Set.

-5. Provide a rule name (say — put-email-copy-legacy-applications-email-bucket) and create the rule
+5. Provide a rule name (say — put-email-copy-legacy-applications-email-bucket) and create the rule.

 SES Rule to redirect a copy of incoming email (raw) for a specific recipient to S3 bucket

-# 3 — Create AWS Lambda function in python to extract email attachment from raw email message
+# 3 — Create AWS Lambda function in Python to extract email attachment from raw email message

-Below are the steps to create an AWS lambda function in python to extract email attachment:
+Below are the steps to create an AWS lambda function in Python to extract email attachment:

-1. Navigate to Lambda in AWS Console
+1. Navigate to Lambda in AWS Console.

 The above code performs the following steps: